-\textbf{Experimental settings.} Our experiments adopt a simple GNN model and focus on explanation results.
-Similar observations can be obtained when using other popular GNN models such as GAT and GIN.
-For the pre-trained GNN, we use a 3-layer GCN as a feature extractor and a 2-layer MLP as a classifier on three datasets.
-The GCN model is pre-trained to achieve reasonable performances on three datasets.
-We compare our MotifExplainer model with several state-of-the-art baselines: GNNExplainer, SubgraphX, PGExplainer, and ReFine.
+We conduct experiments using one Nvidia 2080Ti GPU on an AMD Ryzen 7 3800X 8-Core CPU.
+Our implementation environment is based on Python 3.9.7, Pytorch 1.10.1, CUDA 10.2, and Pytorch-geometric 2.0.3.

+\textbf{Baselines.} We compare our MotifExplainer model with several state-of-the-art baselines: GNNExplainer, SubgraphX, PGExplainer, and ReFine.
 We also build a model that uses the same attention layer as MotifExplainer but assigns weights to edges instead of motifs.
 Noted that all methods are compared in a fair setting.
 During prediction, we use $\sigma=1$ to control the size of selected motifs.
-Note that, unlike other methods, we do not explicitly set a fixed number for selected edges as explanations, which enables maximum flexibility and capability when selecting important motifs as explanations.
+Unlike other methods, we do not explicitly set a fixed number for selected edges as explanations, enabling maximum flexibility and capability when selecting important motifs.

-\textbf{Evaluation metrics}.
-A fundamental criterion for explanations is that they must be human-explainable, which means the generated explanations should be easy to understand.
+\textbf{Evaluation metrics.} A fundamental criterion for explanations is that they must be human-explainable, which means the generated explanations should be easy to understand.
 Taking the BA-2Motif as an example, a graph label is determined by the house structure attached to a base BA graph.
 A good explanation of GNNs on this dataset should highlight the house structure.
 To this end, we perform qualitative analysis to evaluate the proposed method.

 Even though qualitative analysis/visualizations can provide insight into whether an explanation is reasonable for human beings, this assessment is not entirely dependable due to the lack of ground truth in real-world datasets.
 Thus, we employ three quantitative evaluation metrics to evaluate our explanation methods.
-We use the accuracy metric to evaluate models for synthesis datasets with ground truth labels.
-Here, we use the same settings in GNNExplainer and PGExplainer.
-In particular, we regard edges inside ground truth motifs as positive edges and treat edges outside motifs as negative.
+We use the \textbf{Accuracy} metric to evaluate models for synthesis datasets with ground truth.
+Here, we use the same settings as GNNExplainer and PGExplainer.
+In particular, we regard edges inside ground truth motifs as positive edges and edges outside motifs as negative.